Jobs

 • Opportunities are available throughout the program for extra work and additional compensation

-If you want to work with students holistically and help them adjust to the toughest parts of college, the Residential TA position is for you.
+If you want to work with students holistically, teaching essential writing skills while also helping them adjust to the toughest parts of college, the Residential TA position is for you.

-RTAs live in suites with students and work with them between the hours of 12:30pm and 11pm.
-Responsibilities include everything from leading recreation periods to teaching study skills and time management and providing academic support during daily reading and writing sessions.
-Overall, this is your chance to make a young person recognize that she or he belongs on a college campus and in a college seminar.
+RTAs live in suites with our students and lead evening Writing Tutorials, teaching key writing skills to our students and running writing workshops.
+In all, RTAs work with our students between the hours of 1:30pm and 11pm.
+Other RTA responsibilities include everything from leading recreation periods to teaching general study skills and time management.
+Overall, this is your chance to help a young person recognize that she or he belongs on a college campus and in a college seminar.
 RTAs additionally serve as college mentors for 3 students throughout the academic year, with introductory mentorship meetings beginning in July.

 See our sample daily schedule